 The Arbitrator will require exchange of disclosure statements by the Parties that conform with Arizona Rule of Civil Procedure 26.1 within forty-five (45) days following the appointment of the Arbitrator.
 All discovery must be completed within one hundred-twenty (120) days following the appointment of the Arbitrator, unless the Arbitrator otherwise determines for good cause.
 Any dispute or objections regarding discovery or the relevance of evidence will be determined by the Arbitrator.
-The final decision of the Arbitrator must be reduced to writing, include findings of fact and conclusions of law, and identify the prevailing Party for an award of his/her/its reasonable attorneys' fees and costs.
-The decision of the Arbitrator may be entered and execution had in any court of competent jurisdiction and application may be made to such court(s) for a judicial acceptance of the award and an order of enforcement.
+The final decision of the Arbitrator is binding on the Parties and not subject to appeal.
+Judgment upon the award(s) rendered by the Arbitrator may be entered and execution had in any court of competent jurisdiction and application may be made to such court(s) for a judicial acceptance of the award an an order of enforcement.
 The Arbitrator is not authorized to award punitive or other damages not measured by the prevailing party's actual damages.
-The Arbitrator has no authority to consider a class action or representative action by one or more Parties or otherwise would be protected in a federal court proceeding, applying the state laws of Arizona.
+The Arbitrator has no authority to consider a class action or representative action by one or more Parties or otherwise preside over any form of a class or representative proceeding.
+All privileges under state and federal law, including attorney-client and work-product privileges, will be preserved and protected to the same extent that such privileges would be protected in a federal court proceeding applying the state laws of Arizona.

 Under penalty of perjury, I certify that I have examined this Account Application, including all accompanying documents, and to the best of my knowledge and belief, the Account Application is true, correct, and complete.
-I have earefully read this document and I understand its contents, and I have not executed this Account Application under any duress, pressure, or fraud.
+I have carefully read this document and I understand its contents, and I have not executed this Account Application under any duress, pressure, or fraud.
 I understand that upon signing below, this document becomes a legally enforceable agreement under which I will give up rights and potential claims.
 I have been encouraged to have legal counsel review this agreement before signing it.
 I understand that no person associated with Administrator or Custodian has authority to agree to anything different than as set forth in this Account Application.